dgerod/rosplan_pytools/README.md

     self.start(self.arguments)
 ```

 That's it!
-The relevant code will be called as rosplan dispatches it (so long as you called the initializer in the beginning)
+The relevant code will be called as ROSPlan dispatches it (so long as you called the initializer in the beginning)

+When you use `SimpleAction` class to create an action you have to set postconditions (or effects) in your code.
+While setting postconditions is not necessary if you use `Action` class, as this class does it internally using `CheckActionAndProcessEffects` class.

 ## Manipulating ROSPlan

-Sometimes you want to tell rosplan what to do.
+Sometimes you want to tell ROSPlan what to do.
 To do that, you first need to add goals, then run the planner.
-Better examples are coming, but here's the gist.

 ```
+import rosplan_interface as planner

 # Using the KB
 planner.add_instance('location', 'loc1')
-# you can store stuff into the scene database with a third arg
+# You can store stuff into the scene database with a third arg
 planner.add_instance('message', 'msg1', std_msgs.msg.String('Be sure to drink your ovaltine'))
 planner.add_goal('robotat', loc='loc1')
 planner.add_goal('hasreceivedmessage', msg='msg1', loc='loc1')